DCRA-App/User-Guide-Portal/_posts/2021-04-12-inspectors-page.md

 3. Contact Information Column: Inspector's email address

-4. Department column: Inspector's department/program (they program they conduct inspections in)
+4. Department Column: Inspector's department/program (they program, they conduct inspections in)

 ### Sorting <a name="-Sorting"></a>